 Step Four: Carefully pour the wax into the shells until almost full, but leave 1/4 inch from the top or so.
 I laid toothpicks across the top of the shell to brace the wicks into the center of the candle while they set up.

 Step Five: In a mortar and pestle, blend and empower the dragon’s blood resin, cinnamon and ginger powder.
 After the wax is mostly solid, sprinkle a few pinches of herbs on top the top of the wax.
 Add one or two garnet chips to the top.
 After the wax is completely solid, trim the wicks to 1/4 inch.

 Step six: I made a paint with the white (albumen) of one of the eggs, blending in a bit of the powdered herb mixture and some red ink.
 We painted onto the outside of the eggshell the zodiac symbol of Aries on one side, and the alchemical symbol for fire on the other.

-We are using the plastic caps from water bottles to set the eggs in so they don’t fall over while burning.
-We’ll charge these candles to our purpose individually during our Ostara Rites this weekend.
+Use the plastic caps from water bottles to set the eggs in so they don’t fall over while burning. charge these candles to our purpose during our Ostara Rites.